lubosz/liblub/README.md

 # liblub

-An OpenGL 3.3 Core Framework.
+An OpenGL 4 and 3.3 Core Framework.

 ## Dependencies

 You need the following packages on Ubuntu. (other distros similar)

-`$ sudo aptitude install build-essential cmake libqt4-dev libfreeimage-dev libboost-dev`
+`$ sudo aptitude install build-essential cmake libqt4-dev libgrantlee-dev libboost-dev`

 You also need assimp (i.e. from git).